jjzha/kompetencer/README.md

 ...
 ```

-The current weighted macro-F1 scores are *hardcoded* in the scripts, predictions can be found in `predictions/`
+For plotting, the current weighted macro-F1 scores are *hardcoded* in the scripts, predictions can be found in `predictions/`

 # Models